webslides/WebSlides/README.md

 - Fonts: Roboto, Maitree (Serif), and San Francisco.
 - Vertical rhythm (use multiples of 8).

-### Key Navigation

-There's a handful of keys that can be used to achieve navigation within WebSlides.
-Here's the list:

-* `←`: If WebSlides is not vertical, it will go to the previous slide.
-* `→`: If WebSlides is not vertical, it will go to the next slide.
-* `↑`: If WebSlides is vertical, it will go to the previous slide.
-* `↓`: If WebSlides is vertical, it will go to the next slide.
-* `Page Up`: Go to the previous slide.
-* `Page Down`: Go to the next slide.
-* `Space`: Go to the next slide.
-* `Home`: Go to the first slide.
-* `End`: Go to the last slide.

 ## Markup

 - Code is clean and scalable.
 It uses intuitive markup with popular naming conventions.
 There's no need to overuse classes or nesting.